gmoraleslondono/choows/README.md

 ## 🏆 The goal

 The program is a Vue.js web application integrated with TVmaze Public REST API.
-It was built using reusable components (ex: header, footer, etc) and different views connected each other.
+It was built using a central store to share data Vuex,js, using reusable components (ex: header, footer, etc) and different views connected each other.

 At the top page there is two buttons that route to home view and favorites view, allowing the user navigate through the web application.